JosnaTitus/Docker-Compose/README.md

           sudo docker-compose up

+  6.To display all the running process, use the command:-

+          sudo docker-compose ps

-  6.Connect to MYSQL using a bash shell using command: -
+  7.Connect to MYSQL using a bash shell using command: -

           sudo docker exec -it abc /bin/bash

-  7.To display all the running process, use the command:-

-          sudo docker-compose ps

   8.Use down command to shut down your docker compose file: -